ehasan101/LandingPageDesign01/README.md

 - Add a testimonials carousel

 ## Contributing
 Feel free to fork this repo, add new feature or improve existing ones.
-Contributions are welcome!
+Contributions are welcome! <br>
 **Jazakallahu Khairan** _(May Allah reward you with goodness)_

 ## License